-NYC: Délice & Sarrasin – French crepes in West Village
+NYC: Délice & Sarrasin – French crepes and plant-based food

 Délice & Sarrasin, New York

-One of the highlights, which I had almost forgotten to mention, was the French creperie Délice &Sarassin, which recently opened in West Village.
+One of the highlights this summer, which I had almost forgotten to mention, was the French creperie Délice &Sarassin.
 Delice & Sarrasin is run by Christophe Caron together with his mom Yvette, who is the head chef, and his dad Patrick.

 You know how the French are, when it comes to cooking.
 No shortcuts, everything made from scratch.
 That shows in the taste, and I had one of the best crepes I’ve ever had in my life at that place.
 So I blame at least some of my gained weight on homemade salted caramel, vanilla ice crème and a grande, but exquisite crepe from Délice & Sarrasin.